cetmix/cetmix-tower/cetmix_tower_server_terminal/README.rst

 |badge1| |badge2| |badge3|

-This module adds an interactive SSH terminal client for Cetmix Tower servers.
+This module extends the functionality of Cetmix Tower Server to support interactive SSH terminal sessions directly from the Odoo backend.

-It extends ``cetmix_tower_server`` with:

-- A terminal action in server kanban and form views.
-- A transient terminal session model (``cx.tower.terminal.session``).
-- Browser terminal UI assets based on xterm.js.
-- A lightweight terminal broker process to keep interactive sessions stable.

-Please refer to the official documentation for detailed information.
+It allows users to open a browser-based SSH terminal for any Tower server or jet, providing real-time interactive access without leaving the Odoo interface.

 **Table of contents**